-The organization started working with children of WIP in the Bowbazaar red light area (in Central Kolkata) from October 2009.
-On March 4, 2010, it was formally registered as a “Not-for-Profit” charity under Registration of Societies West Bengal Act XXVI of 1961.
-When it started its day-care learning centre-cum-crèche on November 2009, SKHM worked with 16 children.
+SKHM started work in Bowbazaar in October 2009.
+On March 4, 2010, it was formally registered as a “Not-for-Profit” organisation under Registration of Societies West Bengal Act XXVI of 1961.
+When it started its day-care learning centre-cum-crèche on November 2009, there were 16 (+) regular students.

 A world that is peaceful, safe and free from all forms of violence where every woman and child can achieve their full potential.

 To empower vulnerable women and children to live lives to their utmost potential with dignity and respect.